A Successful Inaugural NZ IS Summit

 We had 25 speakers with an even mix of genders represented and over 100 attendees, 74% of which were new friends who hadn’t previously been to ISCA events.
 Our keynote address by the Minister for Women, and Associate Minister for Transport and Health spoke about her Government’s vision of a greener more inclusive way of commuting around New Zealand.
 She even braved the cold Auckland weather to ride her bike to the sustainably minded Cordis venue.

-The aim of the summit was to explore issues, challenges and best practise examples for delivering resilient, sustainable infrastructure in New Zealand.
+The aim of the summit was to explore issues, challenges and best practice examples for delivering resilient, sustainable infrastructure in New Zealand.
 We had lively discussions with our panels on;

 - How innovation and digital technologies can deliver more sustainable infrastructure

 - Opportunities for sustainable investment in regional infrastructure, and how industry can engage local communities